5 Keys of Smith System Driving

 5 rules of the smith system for driving

-While there are many driving systems, the Smith System is a commonly used method for many drivers.
-The Smith System was invented by Harold Smith in 1952 to increase safety of commercial drivers and revolves around employing five rules when operating a motor vehicle.
-These five rules can dramatically reduce the risk of major accidents on both highways and roads.
+The Smith System was invented by Harold Smith in 1952 to increase safety of commercial drivers and revolves around employing five key rules when operating a motor vehicle.
+Abiding by the Smith System can dramatically reduce the risk of major accidents on both highways and roads.

 1. Aim High